"Man kennt die eigene Sprache nicht, bis man eine fremde Sprache lernt."

 Share and enjoy.

 My German teacher at Santa Ana College, Herr Schulz, was old-school and would drill us in the grammar.
 Part of that was naming the grammatical forms in German.
 After four semesters, those terms had become second-nature.
-But all the grammatical terms at university were derived from Latin, even in the German textbooks published in Germany.
-I never could quite get used to that.
+When I moved up to university, I found that in all the classes and in all the textbooks, even in the German textbooks published in Germany, all the grammatical terms were derived from Latin.
+I never could quite get used to that and even now, nearly half a century later, I still use the German terminology.

-I recently found Herr Schulz' handout in which he listed the German grammatical terms.
-That handout formed the basis of a new page, German Grammar Terms, in which I organized those terms into tables that list the German terms, the "Latein-deutsch" version, and the English equivalent, plus examples where appropriate.
+I recently found Herr Schulz' handout in which he listed the German grammatical terms and used it as the basis of a new page, German Grammar Terms.
+I reorganized that handout into tables that list the English terms, the German terms, and the "Latein-deutsch" version, plus examples where appropriate.

 Share and enjoy!